 The material below provides details and suggested guidelines for the following exam adjustments:

-The most contentious and variable alternative assessment strategy is the provision of additional time.
-Research indicates that there is neither uniformity of decisions nor clarity about what are appropriate allowances for additional time across institutions, and that this particular strategy is perhaps the most difficult in which to set clear guidelines.
-Research into the effects on test performance of allowing examinees extra time indicates that little or no unfair advantage is gained over those who complete the exam in the standard time.
+A contentious and variable alternative assessment strategy is the provision of additional time.
+There does not appear to either uniformity of decisions nor clarity about what are appropriate allowances for additional time across institutions, and that this particular strategy is perhaps the most difficult in which to set clear guidelines.

 There are three main reasons why a student with a disability or health condition might require additional time to complete an exam:

 - The nature of the disability.
 For example students who have physical, sensory (vision or hearing impairment) or learning disability may require additional time to formulate, write and/or check their exam answers.
 Similarly, students who experience impaired concentration because of chronic pain or conditions resulting in early onset of fatigue, may also require additional time to formulate, write and check exam answers.

 - The form of alternative assessment may place additional demands on the student.
 For example, students with vision impairment using large print read more slowly because fewer words can be scanned by the eye at any one time and less content is contained on each page.
 If such alternative assessment strategies are to be used effectively, additional time for the examination is then also required by the student.

 - The stress of assessment and exam conditions may exacerbate certain disabilities (e.g. students with a psychiatric condition).
 Students disadvantaged in this way may require additional time in exams to relieve time pressure.

 Suggested guidelines for the provision of additional time